NicoSnyman100/css2024/README.md

-# css2024_day01
+# css2024

-welcome to the coding summer school
+All the data and code from the coding summer school.